 Ann-Sophie Barwich, PhD

 I am a cognitive scientist and empirical philosopher (Wikipedia page).

-I am Assistant Professor at Indiana University Bloomington.
+I am an Assistant Professor at Indiana University Bloomington.
 I divide my brain-time between the Department of History & Philosophy of Science and the Cognitive Science Program.
-Begin of lab (EEG/Olfactometry) in 2021.

-My book Smellosophy: What the Nose tells the Mind highlights the importance of thinking about the sense of smell as a model for neuroscience and the senses (published in 2020 with Harvard University Press).
+My first book Smellosophy: What the Nose tells the Mind highlights the importance of thinking about the sense of smell as a model for neuroscience and the senses (Harvard University Press, 2020).

 My research in the Philosophy of Olfaction investigates: